melopee/discord-erisrc/README.md

     // with one of these characters (commands):
     "commandCharacters": ["!", "."],
-    "ircStatusNotices": true // Enables notifications in Discord when people join/part in the relevant IRC channel }
+    "ircStatusNotices": true // Enables notifications in Discord when people join/part in the relevant IRC channel "logFile": "./discord-irc-bot.log", // Mandatory, the ./ notation accesses the directory where the bot is launched.
+    "logFileJson": true, // JSON format for the logfile.
+    "avoidedIrcBot": "^^^^" // When the irc one called '^^^^' will say a thing like '<anusernamebetweenbracket>: some words', it will be displayed on discord as if anusernamebetweenbracket was speaking on IRC.
+This feature is added for chatrooms where there're multiple bridge bots for various software (Telegram, Slack, ...) which do not share the same name.
+  }
 ]
 ```